phdcsseiden/phdcsseiden.github.io/_pages/Knew.md

 -When you build up and stand firm, he pursues you in the U.S. under transnational repression.
-We must answer him under <b> "Operation Wrath of God" </b> <b> U.S. Version. </b>
+We must answer him under <b> <a href=" https://www.france24.com/en/live-news/20220902-wrath-of-god-israel-s-response-to-1972-munich-massacre"> Operation Wrath of God</a>
+  </b> <b> U.S. Version. </b>